grkvlt/hyperledger-brooklyn-sawtooth/docs/troubleshooting.md

 Issues with provisioning (starting and setting up a VM on the target cloud) will happen fairly quickly after the attempted deployment and will cause all entities to fail.
 The summary view for each entity will show the error returned from the target cloud's API.
-Start by checking that your location has the correct identity, credential, keypair, and privateKeyFile.
+Start by checking that your location has the correct identity and credential for your EC2 account, and that the key-pair name and private key files are configured correctly and accessible from Docker.
 You could also check that the target security group allows ssh access from the location where you are running Apache Brooklyn.